NetaZuckerman/SewerNew/README.md

 `/path/mutationsTable.xlsx` - the path to mutationsTable.xlsx.

 **-v | --variant : provide variant name (required)**
-`variant` - name of variant (or variants) in the same format as mutationsTable. provide the variant names separated by comma, for example: -v A.2.5.1,B.1.617.2 .
+`variant` - name of variant (or variants) in the same format as mutationsTable. provide the variant names separated by comma, for example: -v 'B.1.617.2 signature d',BA.1 (if the variant names contains spaces, put the name in spreadsheets, see example).

 **-t | --threads : threads number**
 `int` - requested number of threads. can be used in case you have multiple pileups files. default=1.